 Wouldn’t it be great to have Focusing with you whenever you need it?
 Join…

-a 4-week live online course with Ann Weiser Cornell to help you Focus on your own more easily
+an on-demand course with Ann Weiser Cornell that helps you Focus on your own more easily

 Focusing Alone was hard for me, too…

 If you’re struggling to use Focusing on your own, you’re not the only one!